Ubuntu Forums ubuntu.com - launchpad.net - ubuntu help

 OPTION 1, GECKO MEDIA PLAYER

-Gecko Media Player is similar to mplayerplug-in, as it uses GNOME MPlayer to play virtually all formats, but works well without the need of adding any configuration options.
+Gecko Media Player is similar to mplayerplug-in, as it uses GNOME MPlayer to play virtually all formats, but works well without the need for adding any configuration options.
 Installation and setup is simple, just copy and paste the following commands into the terminal:

 sudo apt-get remove kaffeine-mozilla mozilla-helix-player mozilla-mplayer mozilla-plugin-vlc totem-mozilla xine-plugin